Wunderbyte-GmbH/moodle-local_wunderbyte_table/README.md

         1 => get_string('active', 'myplugin'),
     ]);

+### Suppressing values in a filter
+The filter function can also suppress given values.
+This is useful if you have a filter with a lot of values, but you only want to show a few of them.
+The other values will be hidden in the filter panel.

+You can define the suppression like this.

+    $standardfilter->add_options([
+        0 => 'wbt_suppress',
+        1 => get_string('active', 'myplugin'),
+    ]);

 ### Hierarchical filter
 The hierarchical filter will allow to order your results in a special way.
 Assume you have the following values: one, two, three, four, five, six in your database.
 They belong to three different categories.
 You can then add the filter like this: